guotong1988/guotong1988.github.io/research/_posts/2024-09-01-self-drop-for-use-llm.md

 #### 4.3 Baseline Solution

-If we manually review the training dataset to identify and correct the error data, this method would consume a significant amount of annotation manpower.
+If we manually review all the training data to identify and correct the error data, this method would consume a significant amount of annotation manpower.

 ### 5. Conclusion and Future Work